MadNLP/MadNLP.jl/docs/src/tutorials/kktsystem.md

 - the constraints' Jacobian ``J`` ;
 - the diagonal matrices ``Z_\ell``, ``Z_u`` and ``X_\ell``, ``X_u``.

-The Hessian and Jacobian are assumed sparse by default.
+The Hessian and the Jacobian are assumed sparse by default.

 At every IPM iteration, MadNLP updates automatically the values in ``W``, ``J`` and in the diagonal matrices ``Z_\ell, Z_u, X_\ell, X_u``.
-By default, the following attributes are expected in every instance `kkt` of an `AbstractKKTSystem`:
+By default, we expect the following attributes available in every instance `kkt` of an `AbstractKKTSystem`:

 - `kkt.hess`: stores the nonzeroes of the Hessian ``W``;
 - `kkt.jac`: stores the nonzeroes of the Jacobian ``J``;